hectoryee/hectoryee.github.io/_posts/2019-02-01-intern-write-up.md

 DS trains others.
 I think they themselves should grow more.
 They do have a skills matrix.
 But I don't it is implemented with enough significance.
 Some of the knowledge is too "textbook", where they know the topics but have never really tried using it in real.
 I would like to suggest so that they check on their skills matrix more often and work on various projects, get more real DS cases, get their hands dirty.
 I remembered having a conversation of them meeting some other industry people:"what is your position?" " data scientist." "what do you do?" "err.. provides training modules".
 I hope some day they would be proud to say that they are data scientist from the CADS, not only working on training modules.
 Have more projects under their belts that they can brag.

+Since the flow of talent in tech industry is fast, DS team has to ensure there is proper hand over.
+If a member of the team is leaving, there must be another that can take over the place right after he's gone.
+To achieve this DS team has to ensure the all has checked and improved their skills matrix, gain more skills.
+Shadowing is too slow.
+Train the people so other company would fight for them, but they are staying because they want to stay here.

 ### Business Innovation Department

 I was suddenly pulled to BI department without knowing anything.
 I was supposed to be back to DS team after two months but it was an empty promise.
 BI has a very different culture.
-Each person just do their own tasks.
+Each person did their own tasks.
 I don't see all of them working at office.

+BI has a superior feeling to DS team since they work under CEO.
+They came up with projects for the company.
+It is normal for them to request stuff from DS and they think DS team will always comply happily to what they want.
+It wasn't the truth.
+DS team has their own opinion.
+One of the reason this happened I would say is the lack of technical people in BI.
+The lack of understanding made them difficult to work with DS team and some work went the long way round.
+For website developing, it would be more efficient to have a team rather than a one-man-show, unless the one-man is up to the task.

+Working here I did feel like I'm at the bottom of the pyramid.
+I don't feel like working in a team.
+I have to work on whatever I'm assigned to, by anyone.
+Luckily thanks to my supervisor I could reject coding stuff I don't like.
+But my supervisor is too busy to have a look at me, leaving me to my own device.
+I could complete the task, however how far I could go depends on myself without mentor.
+Sad.
+I wasn't even sure what I did was the right or I could have done it better.
+Well at least I got some exposure to new topics.

 ### Human Capital